We don’t just care about personal injury law.

 Here in the St. Petersburg, FL Area, and especially along dangerous roads like U.S. Hwy.
 19, Interstate 4, and Dale Mabry, the most common reasons for catastrophic car accidents often include driver inattention due to cell phones and blatant disregard of traffic laws.
 In the worst cases, drivers are inebriated by alcohol or drugs and have recklessly decided to put innocent motorists at risk by getting behind the wheel of their vehicle.
 While unsafe road conditions such as dense fog, heavy rains or brush fires are often contributing factors to auto accidents, of all the reasons the most common factor is simply driver negligence.

-Our Personal Injury Attorneys St. Petersburg, FL at PERENICH The Law Firm have devoted their professional careers to representing the innocent victims of auto accidents.
+Our Personal Injury Attorneys St. Petersburg, FL at Perenich Law Injury Attorneys have devoted their professional careers to representing the innocent victims of auto accidents.
 Our car wreck attorneys are dedicated to restoring your life and the hope of a bright future.
 As practicing Personal Injury Attorneys St. Petersburg, FL, we’re acutely skilled and experienced in all types of automobile accident cases, even those involving whiplash, paralysis, permanent disability and death.